gem-storm/smrs-guide/README.md

-play ding: no # Plays a ding sound when the video is done rendering (it's either broken or im incorrect). always verbose: no # The Send to shortcut takes care of this. dedup threshold: 0 # Uses interpolation to guess duplicated frames (set to around 0.01 - 0.005). global output folder: # Seems to be broken. source indexing: no # People don't seem to know, i'll update this if I ever get an answer. ffmpeg options: -loglevel error -i - -hide_banner -stats -stats_period 0.15 # Arguments for ffmpeg. ffplay options: -loglevel quiet -i - -autoexit -window_title smoothie.preview # Argumentss for ffplay (preview window).
+play ding: no # Plays a ding sound when the video is done rendering (it's either broken or im incorrect). always verbose: no # The Send to shortcut takes care of this. dedup threshold: 0 # Uses interpolation to guess duplicated frames (set to around 0.01 - 0.005). global output folder: # Seems to be broken, but you can use --outdir (revisited later in this guide). source indexing: no # People don't seem to know, i'll update this if I ever get an answer. ffmpeg options: -loglevel error -i - -hide_banner -stats -stats_period 0.15 # Arguments for ffmpeg. ffplay options: -loglevel quiet -i - -autoexit -window_title smoothie.preview # Argumentss for ffplay (preview window).